DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 The aim of the study was to understand the impact of BNPL schemes on customer spending.

-The study included weekly data from a large US retailer who introduced a BNPL scheme, where customers could spread their cost across four separate payments.
+The study included weekly data from a large US retailer that introduced a BNPL scheme, whereby customers could spread their cost across four separate payments.

-On average, data showed that introducing a BNPL option to customers boosted sales, with customers who previously spent £100 more likely to spend £110 on average.
+On average, the data showed that introducing a BNPL option to customers boosted sales, with customers who previously spent £100 more likely to spend £110, on average.

 ADVERTISEMENT

-BNPL schemes have grown significantly in the past few years and 2024, the total number of users reaching 380 million.
+BNPL schemes have grown significantly in the past few years, and in 2024, the total number of users reached 380 million.

 Get the week's top grocery retail news